Mttjy/Mttjy/README.md

 <h3 align="center">Technology Nerd & AI Enthusiast from Singapore</h3>

 ## About Me
-I am a graduating tech student at UOL, passionate about technology and its potential to shape the future.
-Since a young age, I have been a hands-on learner, excited to gain new knowledge and grow within the dynamic tech landscape.
-I see the industry as full of opportunities for innovation and problem-solving, and I am eager to tackle new challenges that will test my abilities and expand my skills.
+I am a graduate tech student from SIM/UOL.
+I am deeply passionate about the ever-evolving world of technology, particularly in Software Development, AI, and Machine Learning, and their potential to shape the future.
+From a young age, I have been a hands-on learner, always excited to gain new knowledge in these areas.
+The tech industry, especially within these fields, offers endless opportunities for innovation and problem-solving.
+I am eager to indulge in new challenges that test my abilities and push my knowledge and skills further in the Computer Science Field.

-My goal is to apply my knowledge to real-world challenges, contributing meaningfully to projects that drive progress and create a tangible impact.

 ## GitHub Achievements
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mttjy" alt="mttjy" /></a> </p>